 It is one intended goal of this standard to provide a pragmatic approach to place a feature of interest on a river relative to an already existing feature located on this river using a simple linear referencing along the river under the requirement to use terms that are common in the hydrology domain, as well as to include a simple statement on precision and accuracy of the assigned position.
 Against this background, the concepts defined in the ISO 19148 are not ‘imported’, but may be implemented for more complex use cases using another type of catchment realization as shape.
 Specializing the CS_Linear CS (described in ISO 19111: Referencing by coordinates), the river reference system described in this standard does not require changes to the OpenGIS ® Abstract Specification, Part 19: Linear Referencing.

 Catchment Network Navigation, comparison with ISO network (navigation) model

-Provided that a catchment topology of inflow/outflow nodes and catchment links is defined and that the hierarchical network of catchments is expressed in a particular hydrologic dataset, the upstream-downstream tracking of the catchment network can be transferred to a related set of water bodies.
-This is true for any visual or data representation of flowing or stagnant water or channels containing a water body either permanently or temporarily.